antrea-io/antrea/docs/multicluster/user-guide.md

 creation of ResourceExports for ACNPs, and provide a user-friendly way to define Multi-cluster NetworkPolicies to be enforced in the ClusterSet.

-## Multicluster Pod to Pod Connectivity
+## Multicluster Pod-to-Pod Connectivity
-Since Antrea v1.9.0, Multi-cluster supports routing Pod traffic across clusters through the Multi-cluster Gateways.
+Since Antrea v1.9.0, Multi-cluster supports routing Pod traffic across clusters through Multi-cluster Gateways.
 Pod IPs can be reached in all member clusters within a ClusterSet.
 To enable this feature, the cluster's Pod CIDRs must be set in ConfigMap `antrea-mc-controller-config-**` of each member cluster like the example below.
-Note, **Pod CIDRs must not overlap among clusters to enable cross-cluster Pod-to-Pod connectivity.**
+Note, **Pod CIDRs must not overlap among clusters to enable cross-cluster Pod-to-Pod connectivity**.

-Notice: **Pod CIDRs must not overlap among clusters.**

 ```yaml
 apiVersion: v1